-At inception of a contract, the Group assesses whether a contract is or contains a lease.
-The Company and its subsidiaries recognize a right-of-use asset and a lease liability at the lease commencement date.
-The right-of-use asset is initially measured based on the initial amount of lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentive received.
-The right-of-use asset is depreciated to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term using the straight-line method and is included within owner-occupied properties and capital assets.
-Depreciation expense on right-of-use assets is included within general and administrative expenses.
-The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Group's incremental borrowing rate.
-Generally, the incremental borrowing rate is used.
-The lease liability is measured at amortized cost using the effective interest method and is included within other liabilities.
-Interest expense on lease liabilities is included within finance costs.
+As at the commencement date of a lease, the Group recognizes a lease liability and an asset representing the right to use the underlying asset during the lease term (i.e. the "right-of-use" asset) unless the underlying asset has a low value or the lease term is twelve months or less, which are expensed in the period incurred.
+At this date, the right-of-use asset is measured at cost, which includes the initial amount of the lease liability, adjusted for any lease payments made at or before the commencement date, any initial direct costs incurred and also includes an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset.
+The right-of-use asset is then depreciated using the straight-line method from the lease commencement date to the earlier of the end of the lease term or the end of the useful life of the asset.
+The right-of-use asset may also be reduced for any impairment losses, if any.

-The Group does not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
-The lease payments associated with these leases are recognized as an expense on a straight-line basis over the term within general and administrative expenses.
+At the lease commencement date, the lease liability is measured at the present value of the future lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease, or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
+Generally, the Company uses its incremental borrowing rate as the discount rate, which is the rate the Company would pay for similar assets at similar locations over a similar term.
+The lease liability is measured at amortized cost using the effective interest method.